ashtonvcole/Parallel_Computing/README.md

 - [HW4](/HW4): A program implementing a bubble sort using the non-blocking send routine `MPI_sendrecv()`.
 - [HW5](/homework5): A program conducting a [stencil operation](https://en.wikipedia.org/wiki/Iterative_Stencil_Loops) using the non-blocking send routines `MPI_Isend()` and `MPI_Irecv()`.
 - [HW6](/homework6): A program which distributes array elements amongst processors in an interleaved fashion.
+- [HW7](/homework7): A program which solves a linear system of equations using the Jacobi method.